 Victoria and Albert Museum

 Explore the greatest collection of decorative art and design from around the world with me as your guide to ensure you don’t miss the highlights of this huge collection.
 From the history of British design to Raphael’s cartoons for the Sistine Chapel and the amazing cast courts, there is so much to delight and inspire here.
 I’m delighted to offer more in depth tours on the British Galleries, Medieval & Renaissance, European Sculpture, the Asian Galleries, Paintings, Ceramics and Glass.
+The building itself is stunning and I can do a tour focusing on its decoration and the area known as Albertopolis.

 One of the hidden gems of London, the former home and studio of Victorian artist, Lord Leighton, is a must for all those interested in 19th century art.
 The house includes some spectacular interiors as well as great art and sculpture.
 The tour will include the surrounding streets to explore more about the Holland Park Circle of artists, and a visit to one of London’s loveliest parks, complete with Japanese garden and a ruined mansion house.